 eSIM is (Finally) Going Mainstream

-Another technology which will gain momentum is embedded SIM.
-The eSIM standard has been around for several years, but still hasn’t been adopted by many national operators.
+Embedded SIM technology will gain momentum in 2024.
+The eSIM standard has been around for several years but still hasn’t been adopted by many national operators.
 Why is that?
 And why should it change now?

-Why eSIM standard hasn’t been implemented on a large scale
+Why the eSIM standard hasn’t been implemented on a large scale

-The onboarding process of eSIM isn’t often as smooth as in case of traditional SIMs.
-It has been even more complicated because many telecoms haven’t yet set up all additional processes required to properly handle post-sales customer cases such as changing device or porting with eSIM.
+The onboarding process for eSIM technology isn’t often as smooth as in the case of traditional SIMs.
+It has been even more complicated because many telecoms haven’t yet set up all the additional processes required to properly handle post-sales customer cases, such as changing devices or porting with eSIM.
 In other words, the implementation has yet to catch up with the technology.

-But, as the market of traditional SIMs is shrinking, we do expect that CSPs will continue work to improve the embedded SIM experience, prepare for all incoming IoT eSIM-based UC, and finally adopt the technology to the extent that everyone can choose freely between embedded SIM or a traditional SIM card.
+But, as the market for traditional SIMs is shrinking, we expect that CSPs will continue to work to improve the embedded SIM experience, prepare for all incoming IoT eSIM-based UC, and finally adopt the technology to the extent that everyone can choose freely between an embedded SIM and a traditional SIM card.

-Niche players will join (or drive?) the conversation
+Niche players will join the conversation regarding eSIM standards

-In 2021, we also expect broader popularization of niche players’ services based solely on eSIM technology.
+In 2021, we also expect a broader popularization of niche players’ services based solely on eSIM technology.
 They’re willing to take on traditional roaming services, and that market is growing.
-So far, few Tier-1 global telecoms have taken the opportunity, probably because they prefer to maintain the status quo and continue with long-established roaming business models.
+So far, few tier-1 global telecoms have taken the opportunity, most likely because of their preference to maintain the status quo and continue with long-established roaming business models.

-However, the change, as it often is, will probably be driven by customers - especially the younger ones.
-With the ease of onboarding, lack of technical barriers (eSIM being widely supported by the latest iPhones and numerous mid-range Android-based phones), customers will be keen to make savings and switch to niche players who offer their services at far lower rates.
-Even though their offers won’t be that competitive compared to local CSPs’ offers, it most likely will be a few times cheaper than roaming for voice services, and even a hundred times cheaper for data services.
+However, the change, as often happens, will most likely be driven by customers, especially the younger ones.
+Thanks to easy onboarding and a lack of technical barriers (eSIM being widely supported by the latest iPhones and numerous mid-range Android-based phones), customers will be keen to make savings and to trust niche players who offer their services at far lower rates.
+Even though their offers won’t be as competitive compared to local CSPs’ services, they will most likely be a few times cheaper than roaming for voice services and even a hundred times cheaper for data services.

-The choice is simple: move forward or get left behind
+The choice is simple: move toward eSIM cards or get left behind

 Author